-- In a cast iron skillet, heat olive oil over medium high heat.
+In a cast iron skillet, heat the olive oil over medium-high heat.

-- Add onions and sauté for 3-5 minutes or until the onions are tender.
+Add the onions, and sauté for 3-5 minutes or until the onions are tender.

-- Add ground turkey and all the spices.
-Using a wood spoon break up the turkey.
-Cook for about 7 minutes and don’t forget to stir occasionally.
+Add the ground turkey and all the spices.
+Using a wooden spoon, break up the turkey.
+Cook for about 7 minutes, stirring occasionally.

-- Add cabbage, kale, brussels sprouts, vegetable broth and mix well to combine.
+Add the cabbage and vegetable broth, and mix well to combine.
 Cook for about 4 minutes.
 Stir occasionally.

-- Pour tomato sauce and season with salt and black pepper.
-Cook for more 3 minutes or until the veggies are cooked through.
+Pour in the tomato sauce, and season with salt and black pepper.
+Cook for 3 minutes more or until the veggies are cooked through.
 Set aside.

 For the Cauliflower Rice

-- Pulse the cauliflower florets in a food processor for about 25-30 seconds until it's a rice-like consistency.
+Pulse the cauliflower florets in a food processor for about 25-30 seconds until it has a rice-like consistency.

-- In the same large skillet you used to cook the ground turkey, add 2 tablespoon of sesame oil over medium heat.
-Add garlic and sauté for 30 seconds.
+In the same large skillet you used to cook the ground turkey, add 2 tablespoons of sesame oil over medium heat.
+Add the garlic, and sauté for 30 seconds.

-- In the same large skillet you used to cook the ground turkey and the cauliflower rice, add 2 tablespoon of olive oil over medium heat.
-Add all the veggies, salt and black pepper and stir well.
+In the same large skillet you used to cook the ground turkey and the cauliflower rice, add 2 tablespoons of olive oil over medium heat.
+Add all the veggies, salt, and black pepper.
+Stir well.

-- Place an even amount of ground turkey, cauliflower rice and veggies into 4 different glass containers.
-Cover with the lid and place in the fridge for up 4 days.
-Heat in the microwave for about 1.5 or 2 minutes.
-The time will depend on the power of your microwave.
+- Place an even amount of ground turkey, cauliflower rice, and veggies into 4 glass containers.
+Cover with the lid, and place in the fridge for up 4 days.
+Heat in the microwave for about 1½-2 minutes.
+The time depends on the power of your microwave.